benlamb95/football-quiz/README.md

 ![Screenshot of the game flow diagram](/documentation/game-logic.png "Screenshot of the game flow diagram")

 ## The Data Model
 I decided to use the Questions class to hold all the quiz questions and answers.
-Whilst building my game I also tried to introduce a player class but had left this a little bit too late as I had already build a structure for my game to follow.
+Whilst building my game I also tried to introduce a player class but had left this a little bit too late as I had already built a structure for my game to follow.

 ## Features